puppetlabs/puppetlabs-panos/README.md

 The PANOS module has a dependency on the `resource_api` - it will be installed when the module is installed.
 Alternatively, it can be manually installed by running `puppet module install puppetlabs-resource_api` or following the setup instructions [on the Resource API README](https://github.com/puppetlabs/puppetlabs-resource_api#resource_api).

+### Manual Test Setup

-Once the module has been installed it is necessary to classify the appropriate class, by following the instructions below:
+Once the module has been installed it is necessary to classify the appropriate class, by following the instructions below.
+This is a manual set up step:

 * on each puppetserver or PE master that needs to manage PANOS devices, classify or apply the `panos::server` class; run this command: `puppet apply -e 'include panos::server'`.
 * on each puppet agent that needs to manage PAOS devices, classify or apply the `panos::agent` class; run this command: `puppet apply -e 'include panos::agent'`.